What It Is

 - Avoid litigation

-- Outline who the employee should contact with his/her grievance
+- Step Two: Outline who the employee should contact with his/her grievance.

-- Identify what information the employee should include in the grievance
+- Step Three: Identify what information the employee should include in the grievance.

-Researching and understanding employee rights will help the manager to
+Step One: Researching and understanding employee rights will help the manager to recognize which grievances have legal implications and which do not, and make a stronger, more comprehensive grievance policy.

 Employee rights vary depending on which state the employee works in, as well as whether he/she works in the private sector or public sector.
 The Department of Labor provides a summary of its major employee protection laws and the North Carolina Department of Labor offers a helpful FAQ page.
 A manager may also wish to consult an attorney to ensure that the policy supports employees’ legal rights.

-It is important to create a written policy and share it with your staff members.
-This ensures that employees
+Step One: It is important to create a written policy and share it with your staff members.
+This ensures that employee know how to report complaints and concern and feel that they have voice.

-Sometimes it may prove difficult to resolve a problem “in house.”
-In these situations, it may be useful to enlist the help of a neutral party, such as a mediator, arbitrator, or ombudsman (See Glossary Section below).
+Step Two: Sometimes it may prove difficult to resolve a problem “in house.”
+In these situations, it may be useful to enlist the help of a neutral party, such as a mediator, arbitrator, or ombudsman.
 The American Arbitration Association offers a guide to help businesses in this process.

-- Including a “no retaliation” clause in the grievance policy
+- Step Two: Including a “no retaliation” clause in the grievance policy.

-- Responding to complaints in a timely manner
+- Step Three: Respond to complaints in a timely manner.

-- Listening to and showing respect for all parties involved
+- Step Four: Listening to and showing respect for all parties involved.

-A “no retaliation” clause, or a clause that states employees will not be punished (e.g., ridiculed, demoted, fired) for making a complaint, may make employees more comfortable with voicing their concerns.
+A “no retaliation” clause, or a clause that states employees will not be punished (e.g., ridiculed, demoted, fired) for making a complaint, and helps make employees comfortable with voicing their concerns.

 Resources for More Information